dunfred/GN8KS/README.md

 1. Place your `jobs.json` file in the script directory.
 2. Run the script to start the automation process.
 4. All various notebooks generated will be located in a directory called `notebooks/`.
-5. You can find more details like the raw `response` generated for each turn/prompt in the `time-tracksheet/` directory.

 #
 # CLI Based Reproducibility Frequency out of 5